GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/finetuning/pytorch/README.md

 ### Writing fine-tuned model weights

-- Skip this step if your MODEL_BUCKET and TRAINING_DATASET_BUCKET are the same bucket.
+- Skip this step if your MODEL_BUCKET and DATA_BUCKET are the same bucket.

   - Create the bucket for storing the training data set